swcarpentry/DEPRECATED-boot-camps/3b-VersionControlRemote/Readme.md

 Now that you have alerted your repository to the presence of others, it is able to pull in updates from those repositories.
-In this case, if you want your master branch to track updates in the original UofCSCBC2012 repository, you simply **git fetch** that repository into the master branch of your current repository.
+In this case, if you want your master branch to track updates in the original SWC-bootcamp repository, you simply **git fetch** that repository into the master branch of your current repository.